-The British Forum for Ethnomusicology is seeking nominations for the position of ‘Student Liaison’ on the BFE committee.
+The British Forum for Ethnomusicology (BFE) is pleased to announce the opening of the 2017 Fieldwork Grant scheme.